 There are lots of tools available and the ones you need depends on the job at hand.

 #2: Make a Business Out of It

-If you are particularly good at DIY and really want to take it to the next level, then why not make your own business out of it?
-Thanks to the internet, social media and freelancer apps, it’s now easier than ever to make a career out of doing something you love.
+If you are particularly good at DIY, why not make a business out of it?
+Thanks to the internet, social media, and freelancer apps, it’s now easier than ever to make a career out of doing something you love.

-Because the general consensus with DIY projects is that they are disliked and avoided by the masses, it’s a great market to break into, especially if you are highly skilled and have a lot to offer potential clients and customers.
-It’s quite easy to get started, too.
+Not everyone can handle DIY projects.
+Some are avoided by the masses.
+So it’s a great market to break into, especially if you are highly skilled!
+Then you’ll have tons to offer potential clients and customers.

 If you are considering going into business as a DIY tradesperson then you have probably got quite a few projects under your belt which you can use as portfolio pieces.
 The next step – and the most difficult – is to advertise your services and pitch to potential customers.
 Oh, and don’t forget that you will need general contractor insurance, too.

 Using websites such as Etsy, you can create your own online store and sell your creations.
 There are shelving and desks made from reclaimed wood and bar stools made from copper piping and concrete.
 You can sell virtually anything here so long as you have made it yourself.